t-k-cloud/master-tree/README.md

 pub
 ===
 The whole point of cloud is to sharing date to me whenever I can access Internet.
-However sharing data does also mean I can let other people send me files, or send people my file for their convenience.
-This folder will be opened to public/guest and be hosted by file service such as Droppy.
+However, sharing data does also mean I can let other people send me files, or send people my file for their convenience.
+This folder will be opened to public/guest and be hosted by file service such as Droppy openly or open to guest who has the account/password I have told him.

 var
 ===
 Files under this folder should **not** be written by `rsync`.
-Only WEB inter- face should be used to modify data here.
+Only WEB interface should be used to modify data here.
 The so-called variable files are those often written by clients from possibly different devices.
 Also, some private data are not supposed to reside with Github repo in proj folder.
 And it is also easier to find and backup these data when they are all in the same place.
 The